Hong Kong 2025 Day 6: Star Ferry to Central & More Eats (香港.漫游+美食)

 - Aug 10

-- 10 min read
+- 8 min read

-Updated: 1 day ago
+Updated: 13 hours ago

 10th August 2025, Sunday | ☀️

 This was the last full day in Hong Kong — before returning to Singapore the next day — and we had not so much as planned on what to do.
 It was more an easy day to "fill the gaps" on what we had missed or would really wish to eat, buy or see before flying home.
+Actually, more on eats as weekends were never good days to be visiting attractions.

 We took the MTR from Yau Ma Tei to Tsim Sha Shui again.
 We had wanted to try Kau Kee Beef Brisket (九记牛腩), in Central, but it was marked on Google Maps as "closed" on Sunday.
 So, we searched for other options that served beef brisket noodle and found Prince Noodles (王子牛腩牛杂粉面专家) along Lock Road — diagonally opposite Cheung Hing Kee (香港祥兴记上海生煎包) where we had Shanghai pan-fried buns the day before.

-Although we had been using Michelin Guide to hunt for nice food around areas where we stayed or visited, there would definitely be good restaurants that were not on the yearly guide — 1, Michelin inspectors could not possibly have tried ALL restaurants in Hong Kong every year; 2, tastes were subjective, not everyone had the same tastebuds; 3, we had my own likes and preferences.
+Although we had been using Michelin Guide to hunt for nice food around areas where we stayed or visited, there would definitely be good restaurants that were not on the yearly guide — 1, Michelin inspectors could not possibly have tried ALL restaurants in Hong Kong every year; 2, tastes were subjective, not everyone had the same tastebuds; 3, we had our own likes and preferences.

-After exiting from Tsim Sha Shui Station via Exit A1, we came to Prince Noodles which was not crowded in the quiet lane — except for the queue outside Cheung Hing Kee.
+After exiting from Tsim Sha Shui Station via Exit A1, we came to Prince Noodles which was not crowded in the quiet lane — except for the queue outside Cheung Hing Kee, which we visited the day before.
 We had a table to ourselves and ordered a Supreme Beef Brisket Noodle with rice noodle (崩沙腩河粉, HK$68), an Assorted Beef Noodle with rice noodle (牛三宝河粉, HK$68) and also a dish of vegetable with oyster sauce (油菜) for just HK$15 — our first veggie dish on this trip as it was so much cheaper.
+The beef noodles were wonderful dishes to have for beef-lovers and kway teow soup was one of my favourite choices for breakfast.

 After a full breakfast, we made used of the underground passageways of Tsim Sha Tsui MTR Station again to shield us from the hot sun.
 We re-entered via Exit A1 and exited from Exit L6, taking photos of the murals on the wall of the passageway that highlighted some sights in the area.